yl5922/SpikACom/README.md

-# SpikACom: A Neuromorphic Computing Framework for Green Communication
+# SpikACom: A Neuromorphic Computing Framework for Green Wireless Communication

 This repository contains the simulation code for the paper:
-**"SpikACom: A Neuromorphic Computing Framework for Green Communication."**
+**"SpikACom: A Neuromorphic Computing Framework for Green Wireless Communication."**

 ## Table of Contents
 - [Introduction](#introduction)